Can psychological treatment and patient education help in rheumatoid arthritis?

 • Cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) helps people to recognize patterns of thought and behavior that can make it more difficult for them to deal with their condition, and then to change them.
 CBT is also about offering practical support: For example, someone may practice saving up their energy and setting goals that they are able to reach despite having rheumatoid arthritis.
 Behavioral therapy treatments are often combined with other approaches, such as relaxation techniques.
-Patient education programs also often offer various approaches.
+Patient education programs also often offer various approaches, such as empowerment or self-management skills.

 Research on psychological support for rheumatoid arthritis

-Researchers at the University of Leiden in the Netherlands looked for studies on the benefits of the interventions described above.
-They analyzed the results of a total of 27 studies involving 1,600 people with rheumatoid arthritis.
+Researchers looked into the benefits of psychological treatments like cognitive behavioral therapy, patient education programs and techniques for coping with stress in people with rheumatoid arthritis.
+They analyzed the results of a total of 27 studies involving a total of 1,600 people with rheumatoid arthritis.

-Cramp F, Hewlett S, Almeida C, Kirwan JR, Choy EH, Chalder T et al. Non-pharmacological interventions for fatigue in rheumatoid arthritis.
+Cramp F, Hewlett S, Almeida C et al. Non-pharmacological interventions for fatigue in rheumatoid arthritis.
 Cochrane Database Syst Rev 2013; (8): CD008322.

 Knittle K, Maes S, de Gucht V. Psychological interventions for rheumatoid arthritis: examining the role of self-regulation with a systematic review and meta-analysis of randomized controlled trials.
 Arthritis Care Res (Hoboken) 2010; 62(10): 1460-1472.